New Balance FuelCell Rebel v4 Running Shoe Review

 • Not enough underfoot protection, especially in the forefoot.

-The New Balance FuelCell Rebel v4 offers impressive lateral stability, making it an excellent choice for runners needing confidence and security.
+The New Balance FuelCell Rebel v4 offers amazing lateral stability, making it an excellent choice for runners needing confidence and security.
 Its very wide outsole platform and lower stack height provide great ground contact, helping the shoe maintain a steady balance for runners who prioritize stability.

 Pros